-Agencies may provide New Employee Orientations in a one on one setting and/or via electronic platforms and will schedule time on the employee's calendar that will include a courtesy copy to the union.
-If an employee's work assignment precludes the Union from meeting with the new employee(s) in person, then the Union will provide the agencies with a secure link to place on employee's calendars as the electronic platform for the Union's orientation.
-The agency will work with the Union to identify a time slot for this purpose, schedule this time on the employee's calendar and will cc the calendar invite to the Union (NEO@wfse.org) so the Union will know who has been invited.
-The agency will ensure that no other onboarding or work meetings are scheduled for the new employee during the time that is scheduled for the Union's presentation.
+Agencies may provide new employee orientations in a one on one setting and/or via electronic platforms and will schedule time on the employee's calendar that will include a courtesy copy to the union.
+If an employee's work assignment precludes the union from meeting with the new employee(s) in person, then the union will provide the agencies with a secure link to place on employee's calendars as the electronic platform for the union's orientation.
+The agency will work with the union to identify a time slot for this purpose, schedule this time on the employee's calendar and will cc the calendar invite to the union (NEO@wfse.org) so the union will know who has been invited.
+The agency will ensure that no other onboarding or work meetings are scheduled for the new employee during the time that is scheduled for the union's presentation.
 Agencies will only include the following statement on the scheduling invitation:

-In accordance with the collective bargaining agreement, Article 39, Section 39.11 you are being provided this opportunity for access during your regular work hours to a thirty (30) minute Union orientation webinar to receive information about the Union and your Union contract via this secure link.
+In accordance with the collective bargaining agreement, Article 39, Section 39.11 you are being provided this opportunity for access during your regular work hours to a 30 minute union orientation webinar to receive information about the union and your union contract via this secure link.
 You may use your state issued computer during work time for the purpose of attending this orientation.
 For more information about this opportunity please contact the WFSE Member Connection Center.
 All communication that occurs over state-owned equipment is the property of the Employer and may be subject to agency review and/or public disclosure.

-When an agency does not provide a New Employee Orientation as outlined above, the Union will be given the opportunity to:
+When an agency provides new employee orientation on-line, one-on-one, or does not provide a new employee orientation as outlined above, and the Union does not arrange a group meeting under Subsection 39.11 A above, the Union will be given the opportunity to: